KerronKing/micro-reddit/README.md

 # Rails Micro-Reddit App

 This is a Microverse Rails project.
-The objective is to build build the data structures necessary to support link submissions and commenting.
+The objective is to build the data structures necessary to support link submissions and commenting.

 You can find the live version of this ~here~